 And this one shows my oldest daughter putting a band aid on a jammie-clad little sister.

-Embrace the imperfect, especially when it comes to little ones.
+Most especially when it comes to little ones, real life details are beautiful.
 Bed head, heaps of stuffed animals, chocolate crumbs all over chubby cheeks, tangled sheets with kids laying upside down and sideways in bed … these are all beautiful, genuine details!
 Capture the quirks and oddball stories and details that are unique to you, your family and lifestyle.

-I am often asked how is it that my girls are always dressed so cute … the simple answer is I only buy stuff I love for them.
+I am often asked how is it that my girls are always dressed so cute – the simple answer is we only buy stuff that we love (me and the kids).
 But, that said, when they pick out their own crazy, mis-matched outfits I love those just as much, if not more.
 We went to the grocery store yesterday after my seven year old dressed herself and her little sister like “Hollywood movie stars” with Audrey Hepburn style red velvet hats and giant sunglasses (at night, mind you), vibrant pink frilly dresses (the “twirly spinny” dress as my 2 year old calls it), and a wild menagerie of jewelry that covered every color in the rainbow – they also had gold sequin purses and a baby doll in a carrier strapped to their backs.
-I LOVED it and took lots of pictures … and they were so darn proud!
+I LOVED it and took lots of pictures and they were so darn proud!
 So, let them be little and embrace it in your photos.

-Tell a story with your photographs that might not be evident to a viewer, but is a significant memory for you and your life.
-In this picture below it’s focused on my baby’s little hand twirling through my (not yet brushed) hair … to someone else this might not mean anything, but to me it will always remind me of how my little one played with my hair every time she nursed and whenever she needed comfort or to sleep.
+With your photographs you can tell a story that might not be evident to a viewer, but is a significant memory for you and your family.
+In this picture below it’s focused on my baby’s little hand twirling through my (not yet brushed) hair.
+To someone else this might not mean anything, but to me it will always remind me of how my little one played with my hair every time she nursed and whenever she needed comfort or to sleep.
 If she wakes at night the first thing she does is put her little hands in my hair and then quietly falls back to sleep.
 This is a precious memory I never want to forget.

 For those wondering how the heck you’ll capture kids that are too busy, too fast or just too camera shy most of the time … I have a few sneaky ways to help.
 Engaging them in a super fun activity has a few benefits in that you’ll capture the pure joy on their face, they will likely not notice you there with the camera because they’ll be so busy and as a bonus they’ll sit in one place for more than two seconds.
 Another surefire way to capture camera shy or just too darn busy kiddos is taking photos while they are sleeping.
 There are few things more heart melting than watching your little ones sleep and as you can probably see from my examples here I am a big sucker for shots of my little ones in quiet slumber.